 After that, the ad server compares the bid price of the demand partner with other non-guaranteed deals and guaranteed deals and delivers the ad creative of whoever has the highest bid.

 - Unbiased Auctions: Providing equal opportunity to all demand partners to bid.
 It can do so by randomizing the order of calling the demand partners.

 - Easy demand management: A wrapper can have multiple adapters and help you integrate them seamlessly.
 With a wrapper, you can easily add a new demand partner or remove/replace the existing one without changing the code of the individual demand partner on your webpage.

-- Asynchronous auction: As a wrapper calls all the demand partners at the same time, it creates a unified auction environment where the users don’t have to wait for ads to load in order for the website’s content to load.
+- Asynchronous auction: As a wrapper calls all the demand partners simultaneously, it creates a unified auction environment where the users don’t have to wait for ads to load for the website’s content to load.

 - Ability to set universal timeout: It is one of the primary benefits of a header bidding wrapper.
-Setting a universal timeout for all demand partners forces them to return the bid in the given time period and removes the partners who return the bids slowly.
-As a result, reduced latency and better user experience.
+Setting a universal timeout for all demand partners forces them to return the bid in the given period and removes the partners who return the bids slowly.
+As a result, it reduces latency and better user experience.

 Challenges of Header Bidding Wrapper